Tardigrada029/PojistiSeApp/README.md

 My 1st Android App.

-It is a simple CRUD application with two classes with ROOM library.
+It is a simple CRUD application with two classes and ROOM library.